Main Happy Belated Birthday Takeaways:

 - Belated happy birthday means you are late wishing someone a happy birthday.

 - Happy belated birthday means that someone’s birthday came late, which is usually not the case.

 - Belated refers to something delayed or late, such as a belated apology.

 - Usually, you can’t use belated to describe someone with punctuality problems.

 - Add -ly to make belated an adverb.

 But, sometimes, it happens.
 And, better late than never.
-So, what do you say?
-Happy belated and belated happy birthday?

 How can we share warm birthday wishes (albeit late) while honoring grammatical guidelines?